Theodor Pallady: Biography

 In Paris, Pallady worked in the studio of Edmond Aman-Jean and enrolled in the Academy of Fine Arts (Académie des Beaux-Arts).
 In 1892 he joined Gustave Moreau’s studio where he worked alongside painters such as Henri Matisse, with whom he developed a close friendship, Georges Rouault, and Albert Marquet.

 In 1900, he presented his work "The Prodigal Son", at the Exposition Universelle, which earned him high praise.

 In 1906 he married Jeanne Ghika-Brigadier.

 He opened a studio in Paris on Place Dauphine, where he worked until 1940, traveling often between France and Romania.

 In 1904, Pallady returned to Romania, where he held an exhibition at the Romanian Athenaeum.
 However, he maintained close connections with Paris, where he continued to hold many personal exhibitions, up until World War II.

 Pallady never lost the contact with Romania and had friends from the community of Romanian artists and intellectuals living in Paris, including Benjamin Fondane, George Enescu, Constantin Brâncuși, Camil Ressu, Nicolae Dărăscu, Panait Istrati, Traian Vuia, Eugène Ionesco, Emil Cioran, and Paul Celan.
-Theodor Pallady bought Brâncuși sculpture The first Kiss, this work is a little kiss (7.8" × 1.18" × 1.57") pink marble, and the first work of modern art.
-This sculpture is dated 1905 and was brought it with him to Romanian.
+Theodor Pallady bought the first Brâncuși Kiss sculpture, a small version (7.8" × 1.18" × 1.57") in pink marble.
+This sculpture is dated 1905 and was brought with him to Romania.
 He also exhibited at the Venice Biennale in 1924, 1940 and 1942.

 In 1940 he moved to Bucharest.
 He died in Bucharest on 16 August 1956, and is buried in Bellu Cemetery.